St George's Hall and Apollo Room of the Winter Palace

 St George's Hall (also referred to as the Great Throne Room) is one of the largest state rooms in the Winter Palace, St Petersburg.
 It is located on the eastern side of the palace, and connected to The Hermitage by the smaller Apollo Room.

+History

 The colourful, neoclassical interior design of this great hall, executed by Giacomo Quarenghi between 1787 and 1795, was lost in the fire of 1837 which gutted much of the palace's interior.
 Following the fire, Russian architect Vasily Stasov was commissioned to oversee the restoration and rebuilding of the palace.
 While he retained the architectural features dictated by the exterior of the palace, he completely redesigned the interior in a more simple classical style.
 He replaced the columns of polychrome marble with those of white cararra marble.
 The original painted ceilings, depicting allegorical scenes, had been entirely lost in the fire, allowing Stasov to introduce a plain ceiling with gilded embellishments.